cfe-lab/MiCall/CONTRIBUTING.md

 ### Looking at SAM files ###
 When you don't understand the pipeline's output, it can be helpful to look at the raw reads in a sequence viewer like [Tablet][tablet].
+Run the micall_basespace script on a run with a single sample, like this:

+    python micall_basespace.py --debug_remap --all_projects --link_run /path/to/run /working/path

-Change the settings file on your workstation to not delete the temp folders, then run the pipeline on a run with a single sample.
-Look through the temp folders to find the one for the step you're interested in.
-For the remap step, the final remap results are stored in a SAM file named for the seed region.
-You also have to edit the `cfe.fasta` file and rename that seed region to "0", because the SAM file uses the region name "0" instead of the proper region name.
-Once you've done that, you should be able to open an assembly in Tablet using the SAM file and the edited FASTA file.
-If the SAM file contains multiple regions, you'll probably have to sort it:
+The options tell it to write the debug files, use all projects, link to the run with the sample you're interested in, and put all the working files in the given folder.
+Look through the scratch folders under the working path to find the one for the sample you're interested in.
+The remap step writes the mapping results as `debug_remapX_debug.sam` and `debug_remapX_debug_ref.fasta`, where `X` is the remapping iteration number.
+You should be able to open an assembly in Tablet using those two files.
+If the SAM file contains multiple regions, you'll probably have to sort it with the `micall/utils/sort_sam.py` script.

-    samtools view -Sb example.sam > example.bam
-    samtools sort example.bam example.sorted
-    samtools view -h -o example.sorted.sam example.sorted.bam

 [tablet]: http://ics.hutton.ac.uk/tablet/